SESYNC-ci/ci-spring2016/Lessons/sql.md

 including when they were captured, what plot they were captured on, their species ID, sex and weight in grams.

-Let’s write an SQL query that selects only the year column from the surveys table.
+Letâ€™s write an SQL query that selects only the year column from the surveys table.

 We'll use the R command dbGetQuery to do this.
 It requires a connection object